TomPace101/nanopore_diffusion/new_notes.md

 which creates the queue for the existing class, as the child of the secondary class.
 Related issue: some requests really do need to be handled sequentially.
+Or, more generally, you need to be aware of dependencies when you try to run in parallel:
+Some things have to finish before others can start.

 _ISSUE_ doit got it wrong pretty bad in redux_electrolyte once The plot was wrong because things hadn't been rerun.